This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

-Our Starbucks Egg Bites Recipe is a perfect low-carb option for breakfast, brunch, as a snack, or even as breakfast for dinner!
+My version of Starbucks Egg Bites is a perfect low-carb option for breakfast, brunch, as a snack, or even as breakfast for dinner!
 Rich and velvety sous vide egg bites are easy to make ahead of time and are so delicious.

 With just 10 minutes of prep and 15 minutes in the Instant Pot, you can have them ready to go in no time using your favorite breakfast ingredients!
-The best part?
-You can make 7 egg bites for under $5.
+The best part is, you can make 7 for under $5.

 What are egg bites?

 Egg bites are little bites of sous vide or baked egg, mixed with breakfast ingredients like bacon, sausage, cheese, or vegetables like spinach.

 You can make them using your Instant Pot and a silicone egg mold, or in your oven in a muffin tin.
 No matter which method you use, they’re quick, easy, and budget-friendly to make.